My elevator pitch

 For the last few years, I’ve been trying to wear multiple hats, some fitting better than the others.

-I worked for around 15 years in the areas of technology, consulting and finance.
+After completing my graduation in computer engineering, I worked for around 15 years in the areas of technology, consulting and finance.
 I left my Mergers & Acquisitions career (which I took up after completing my MBA from the University of Cambridge) and bid adieu to the corporate world in 2011 to focus full-time on my entrepreneurial aspirations.

 I am the founder of a few online ventures.
 Here’s a quick overview of each.